History of Estonia: Mesolithic Period

-The region has been populated since the end of the Late Pleistocene glaciation, about 10,000 BC.
-The earliest traces of human settlement in Estonia are connected with the Kunda culture.
-The early mesolithic Pulli settlement is located by the Pärnu River.
+The region has been populated since the end of the Late Pleistocene glaciation, about 9,000 BC.
+The earliest traces of human settlement in Estonia are connected with the Kunda culture, a culture whose origins involved a mix of Western Hunter-Gatherer and Eastern Hunter-Gatherer ancestry, with more of the former than the latter.
+The early Mesolithic Pulli settlement is located by the Pärnu River.
 It has been dated to the beginning of the 9th millennium BC.
 The Kunda culture received its name from the Lammasmäe settlement site in northern Estonia, which dates from earlier than 8500 BC.
 Bone and stone artifacts similar to those found at Kunda have been discovered elsewhere in Estonia, as well as in Latvia, northern Lithuania and southern Finland.
 Among minerals, flint and quartz were used the most for making cutting tools.